 His father smiled to his wife.
-“Let’s change that.
+“That is mutable, that can be changed.
 We can pull favors.
-My mother might take a bit of convincing after getting the invitation but I’m sure all three of us can convince her.
-We make a new list, find new instructors, get a dress.
-A list of things do it?”
+My mother might take a bit of convincing after getting that invitation but I’m sure all three of us can convince her.
+We make a new list, find new instructors, get a dress.”
 He smiled broadly.
-“That is something I’m very good at doing.”
+“Coordination is something I’m very good at doing.”

 She sniffed as the tears rolled down her cheeks.
 “Just like that?”

 He kissed her on the nose, and then on the brow.
-“We will move the world for our child, right?”
+“When we held our child, we said we would move the world, right?”

 As soon as he could, he spun and race up the stairs.
 His throat seized up as a sob of his own threatened to tear out.
 He shook with the effort to keep it bottled in.
 He managed to make his room before he lost it.
 The cry rose out of his throat, a terrifying mixture of fear and relief.